 The old paper album has been scrapped, but here it is in pixels:

 Our first dog TC was the product of a romantic liaison – a match made in heaven.
 Staffordshire Terrier Stan Hill jumped Jack Russel Terrier Mouse Hill and she produced a litter.
 Dave and Goldie’s Sir Stanley Staffordshire of Melrose Farm in Mid-Illovo was a semi-handsome, tuxedo-clad, white-gloved, almost-pedigree Staffie who’d lost his papers, but we were assured he was in the country legitimately.
 And they knew who his Mom was.
-Who were we to argue, the pup was coming as a gift!
+Who were we to argue, anyway: The pup was coming as a gift!

 The Hills once took Stan on holiday to hoity-toity Plettenberg Bay where they met people with a very stressful holiday job: To look after a fine pedigree Afghan bitch on heat.
 Big responsibility to keep it away from all lesser dogs and avoid an unwanted pregnancy.